 The biggest time suck is boiling the wheat berries.
 After that, putting together the rest of the salad is just combining ingredients in a mixing bowl.

 - ・After you remove the stems from the kale and tear it into bite-size pieces, you’ll need to massage it.
 Basically, you want to squeeze it really hard over and over until the leaves are softened.
 It’ll make it more enjoyable to eat.

 - ・For a variation, substitute farro for wheat berries, or stir in some cooked chickpeas.

 This kale cucumber wheat berry salad makes a great side, lunch, or light dinner.
-Check out more UVK Middle Eastern-inspired vegan recipes, like Za’atar Chickpea Pitas or Grilled Pomegranate Molasses Tempeh Kebabs.
-Or if you’re into wheat berries, don’t miss Lemony Greek Wheat Berry Salad or Balsamic Potato Salad with Fresh Basil, Cherry Tomatoes and Wheat Berries!
+Check out more UVK recipes, like Za’atar Chickpea Pitas, Slow Cooker Middle Eastern Eggplant Chickpea Stew, Sun-Dried Tomato Chickpea Burgers, Lemony Greek Wheat Berry Salad, Balsamic Potato Salad with Fresh Basil, Cherry Tomatoes and Wheat Berries and more.

 Middle Eastern Wheat Berry Salad with Kale, Cucumber and Tomato

 1 cup dry wheat berries